unrastand/Image_to_text/README.md

    python camera_text_recognition.py
    ```

-4. Open your system camera, capture an image, recognize text from the image, and print the recognized text.
+4. your system camera is automatically opened, capture an image, recognize text from the image, and print the recognized text.

 #DIY